DPhi-Space/public-documentation/docs/4-em-api/03-example.md

 - Starts a server pod that exposes port 80
 - Starts a client pod that fetches data from the server
 - Shows how pods reference each other using `<username>-<pod_name>:<port>`
-- Downloads the fetched data from the client pod's volume
+- Downlinks the fetched data from the client pod's volume

 **Key concepts:**